 - It can put lenders off which might make being accepted for credit more difficult in the future.

-- Getting too close to your credit limit puts you in danger of going over it, and this can harm your credit score as a result in financial penalties.
+- Getting too close to your credit limit puts you in danger of going over it, which can harm your credit score and result in penalty fees.

 Overall it's important to only use available credit when you can afford to repay it.
 If you do not, your debts could spiral out of control.

 Can I spend more than my credit limit?